-- that might cause offence or - that are likely to confuse or mislead electors or - that are elections slogans rather than the name of an organisation or group.
+- that might cause offence; or - are likely to confuse or mislead electors; or - are election slogans rather than the name of an organisation or group.

 Should an affiliation be rejected for any of the above reasons, section 57(3) of the Local Electoral Act 2001 sets out a process for the electoral officer and candidate to follow.
 Should agreement not be reached, no affiliation will appear on voting documents.